DovasM/Serial-SSH-automated-testing/README.md

 Iot testing program writen in python 3.9.5.

-The goal of the project is to have the means to connect the IoT device using SSH or Serial connection and using setuped AT commands test the device.
+The goal of the project is to have the means to connect the IoT device using SSH or Serial connection and using setuped AT commands to test the device.

 ## Usage
 0. Download this package with `go get` or `git clone`